OCA/field-service/fieldservice_stock/readme/CONFIGURE.rst

 To configure this module, you need to:

-* Set Inventory Locations for FSM Locations and FSM Vehicles
+* Go to Field Service > Master Data > Locations
-* Verify procurement routes
+* Create or select a location and set the inventory location